robmcmullen/peppy/manual/intro.rst

 Introduction
 ************

-Peppy is an editor in the general sense -- it allows you to edit lots of different types of data, not just text.
+Peppy is an editor in the general sense -- even though it aims to be an exemplary text editor, it allows you to edit lots of different types of data, not *just* text.

 It is designed in the spirit of Emacs and its concept of "major modes" -- editing modes that are tuned to edit a type of file using a specific user